Main Page

 Was used for cine-variety from around 1910, and finally closed as a cinema in 1938.

 Upper level of original auditorium is still intact and largely untouched above amusment arcade.
-Many atefacts recovered; projections portholes and much more still in situ - see links to interior photos below.
+Many atefacts recovered; projection portholes and much more still in situ - see links to interior photos below.
+Listed Category A

 Excepts from the Prospectus